WorldEditors/EvolvingPlasticANN/README.md

 # Introduction
-A crucial difference between artificial neural networks (ANNs) and biological neural networks (BNNs) is that BNNs can acquire new skills across variant tasks on their own.
-Motivated by BNNs, we try to implement the "Learning By Interaction" principle in the meta-learning framework.
-We aim to unify supervised learning, reinforcement learning, and unsupervised learning in a model-based / plasticity-based manner.
+Inspired by biological neural networks (BNNs) is that BNNs that acquire new skills across variant tasks on their own, we try to implement "Model-Based Meta learning" or "In-Context Learning" in the nested learning loops.
 The learning no longer relies on human-designed target function and optimization but through the black-box mechanism of the neural networks and plasticity rules.
+Our investigation show that Lifelong In-Context Learning is possible through modeling Hebbian plasticity.
 We build this evolving plasticity repo to facilitate the research on this topic.

 # Requirement
 python >= 3.7.4